Home

 Texas A&M University — San Antonio, Texas

 The Society for Human Resource Management (SHRM) hosts this free campuswide screening on Saturday, Sept.
 24, 2022, at 6:00 pm with an in-person Q&A. Come join us at the A&M SA Auditorium!
 It’s free and open to the public.
-People with disabilities requiring accommodations, please email: [email protected].
+People with disabilities requiring assitance, please email: [email protected].
 Here’s the flyer.

 Educational Screening &.
 Discussion